Ex-wife of arrested sergeant breaks her silence

 Aubrey police officials say they are also “extremely concerned” for her safety.

-Anna says she is well aware that him losing his job could be financially devastating because he would likely no longer be able to pay child support of the children’s health insurance.
+Anna says she is well aware that him losing his job could be financially devastating because he would likely no longer be able to pay child support or the children’s health insurance.

 Still, she says she is just grateful that someone listened to her.